ShengHao011/loan-tracker/README.md

 ### *User Stories*
 - As a user, I want to add a loan to a list of loans.
-- As a user, I want view the list of loans that I current have.
+- As a user, I want view the list of loans that I currently have.
 - As a user, I want to be able to remove a loan from a list of loans.
 - As a user, I want select a loan and view the details of that specific loan.
 - As a user, I want to view a loan amortization schedule.